Hardwood Floor Refinishing - What to Expect

 Other improved engineered products in the 3mm range could possibly be sanded twice and not the three times many manufacturers lead you to believe.

 Refinishing Hand Scraped Products

 Time will tell whether or not the rage for distressed, hand scraped, or sculpted flooring will remain stylish.
-As of this update July 2015, sales remain strong but the trend is more towards heavy character floors or smooth brushed textured floors.
+As of this update July 2019, sales remain strong but the trend is more towards mild character floors or smooth brushed textured floors.
 The latter will require the least amount of work should anyone want to sand any of these floors back to a more traditional smooth appearance.
 My thought going forward.
 What’s it going to be like in 2030, for example.
 Will these floors make for a tough real estate sell?
 Only time will tell.